 DEVIN COLMAN – Vermont <Devin.Colman@state.vt.us>

 Devin Colman is State Architectural Historian at the Vermont Division for Historic Preservation.
-He received his M.A. in Historic Preservation from the University of Vermont, and wrote his thesis on modernist residential architecture in northwestern Vermont.
+He received an M.A. in Historic Preservation from the University of Vermont and wrote a thesis on modernist residential architecture in northwestern Vermont.
 He is a past president of the Recent Past Preservation Network.
 The 2005 rehabilitation of the modernist Crystal Lake Bathhouse, a 1939 CCC project in Barton, VT, piqued his interest in identifying and documenting New Deal projects throughout the state.